 1869 – 1936

-When she graduated the Newark High School the Newark News wrote, “Among the girl graduates was Adelina McIntyre a colored girl who is credited by her teachers with a high standing in her class throughout the course.”
+When Adelina graduated the Newark High School the Newark News wrote, “Among the girl graduates was Adelina McIntyre a colored girl who is credited by her teachers with a high standing in her class throughout the course.”
 The New York Freeman wrote, “Through the four year course Ms. McIntyre passed credibly…her average ranging from 85 to 95 percent…She is to be congratulated on her success”.

+Adelina was active in the NAACP and Urban League.
 In 1913, a dinner was given in her honor in Paterson.

-Adelina died in 1936 and it was covered by the national Afro American, calling her “one of Newark’s outstanding educators” and “a foremost public school teacher”.
+In 1930, Adelina is still listed living at 69 Plane St on the census (“Adelina Garris”).
+She died in 1936 and it was covered by the national Afro American, calling her “one of Newark’s outstanding educators” and “a foremost public school teacher”.

 Bibliography